Skip to: site menu | section menu | main content

 l-wrd-logo.gif

 We use this space to share some of what we put in the paper plus things that we find out about too late to get them in.
-It's updated at least monthly, sometime close to the beginning of the month.
+It's updated at least monthly, near the beginning of the month.
 And sometimes in between when we find out about something exciting, so check back.

 We've got a local calendar and archives of Kulture Klatch, Ruth's Review, and Montanna's spirituality column, and local resources.
 If there's something you'd like to see here please contact us!
 We are always looking for info to share.